ImgBotApp/InternetNL/detail/web/ipv6/web-ipv46/verdict/good_en.md

-The websites on IPv4 and IPv6 seem to correspond.
+Your website on IPv6 seems to correspond with your website on IPv4.